lordmauve/pgzero/doc/introduction.rst

 ``screen.fill()`` method call is filling the screen with a solid colour, specified as a ``(red, green, blue)`` colour tuple. ``(128, 0, 0)`` will be a medium-dark red.
 Try changing these values with numbers between 0 and 255 and see what colors you can create.
+You can also use a string to name a :doc:`built-in colour name <colors_ref>`.

 Let's set up a sprite that we can animate.